University of Manchester: Students' Union

-The University of Manchester Students' Union is the representative body of students at the university and the UK's largest students' union.
-It was formed out of the merger between UMIST Students' Association and University of Manchester Union when the parent organisations UMIST and the Victoria University of Manchester merged on 1 October 2004.
+The University of Manchester Students' Union is the representative body for students at the university and the largest students' union in the United Kingdom.
+It was formed through the merger of the UMIST Students' Association and the University of Manchester Union, following the amalgamation of their parent institutions, UMIST and the Victoria University of Manchester, on 1 October 2004.

-Unlike many other students' unions in the UK, it does not have a president, but is run by an eight-member executive team who share joint responsibility.
+Unlike many other students' unions in the UK, it does not have a president, but is instead led by an eight-member executive team whose members share joint responsibility.

 Sport

 The Manchester University Boat Club is one of many Athletic Union clubs.